 Here is how ShopKhata did it?

-Shopkhata enables small and medium business owners to launch their online store and also manage their credit and debit records on their smartphones.
+Shopkhata enables small and medium business owners to launch their online stores and also manage their credit and debit records on their smartphones.

-With lot of their users being on WhatsApp, they decided to make use of WhatsApp login option for seamless login.
+With a lot of their users being on WhatsApp, they decided to make use of the WhatsApp login option for seamless login.

-This is a video explanation on how ShopKhata app made their login system to login via WhatsApp.
+This is a video explanation of how the ShopKhata app made their login system to log in via WhatsApp.

-They have seen better login conversions with almost 70% of their users preferring to login via WhatsApp than other login options.
-The login time was reduced to under 10 seconds on an average.
+They have seen better login conversions with almost 70% of their users preferring to log in via WhatsApp than other log-in options.
+The login time was reduced to under 10 seconds on average.